 Furniture pieces from the northern part of the peninsula were typically larger than their South Korean counterparts.

-Pyongyang style (left), Pakchon or Sung Sun I style (middle), Gangwha style (right).
+Pyongyang style (left), Pakchon or Sung Sun I style (middle), Gangwha style (right)

 PYONGYANG STYLE.